stargate/data-api/docs/jsonapi-spec.md

     operations, if operations still fail after retrying the operation will be considered to have failed.
-2.  **Concurrency Faults**: These occur when the a document is under very high concurrenct modification which make it impossible for the JSON API to complete an optimistic "compare-and-set" update.
+2.  **Concurrency Faults**: These occur when the a document is under very high concurrent modification which make it impossible for the JSON API to complete an optimistic "compare-and-set" update.
     Modification operations read documents from the storage platform and update or delete it only if it has not changed since being read.
-If the document has changed, the filter that seleted the document is tested again on that document, and the modification is re-tried.
+If the document has changed, the filter that selected the document is tested again on that document, and the modification is re-tried.
     Under high contention it is possible for one request to "starve" and be unable to complete.